AaronBertrand/ParamParser/README.md

 - inject metadata so output reflects source
   - say, if, two different files (or even different batches in the same file) contain procedures with same name but different interface
   - or if two databases contain same procedure name, or two servers contain similar databases, etc.
-- fix `ParamId` to be 1-based
 - need to define output target
-  - output to console
-  - out-csv, out-xml, out-json, to pipeline, or to a file
+  - output to console, out-csv, out-xml, out-json, to pipeline, or to a file
-  - pass credentials (or reuse same credentials) to save the DataTable to a database
+  - pass additional credentials (or reuse same credentials) to save the DataTable to a database
     - would need database, procedure, parameter name or database, TVP type name (give a definition for this), table name
 - cleaner error handling (e.g. for a typo in file/folder path)
   - also make error handling for database connections optionally more verbose for diagnostics